7 Tips to Teach Your Kids How to Use Credit Cards

 How to Teach Your Kids About Credit Cards

 Credit cards actually have benefits when they’re used effectively.
-When it comes to teaching your kids about credit cards, the point isn’t to avoid getting one, but rather to understand when and how to use them.
+When it comes to teaching your kids about credit cards, the point isn’t to avoid using one, but rather to understand when and how to use them.

 1. Explain what a credit card is